Formatter Help & Support

 Formatter includes some extra tools as well:

-- Line-item to Text: Converts a line-item field to text (sometimes referred to as "flatten").
+- Line-item to Text: Converts a line-item field to text and separate values (sometimes referred to as "flatten").
 Example here.

 Make Your Own Formatters#

 Using Pick from list#